appcypher/awesome-wasm-langs/README.md

 ### <a name="haskell"></a>Haskell <sup>[top⇈](#contents)</sup>
 > Haskell is a standardized, general-purpose purely functional programming language, with non-strict semantics and strong static typing.
 It is named after logician Haskell Curry.[1]
 The latest standard of Haskell is Haskell 2010.
 As of May 2016, a group is working on the next version, Haskell 2020.
-* [DHC](https://github.com/dfinity/dhc) - a Haskell compiler that accepts only a tiny subset of the language and produces WebAssembly binary.
+* [DHC](https://github.com/dfinity/dhc) - a Haskell compiler that accepts only a tiny subset of the language and produces WebAssembly binaries
-* [HaskellWasm](https://github.com/haskell-wasm/wasm) - a haskell compiler infrastructure for generating WebAssembly
+* [HaskellWasm](https://github.com/haskell-wasm/wasm) - a Haskell compiler infrastructure for generating WebAssembly

 --------------------